-This is where the design of the roof ventilator will dictate the exhaust efficiency of the hole in the roof.
-The word ‘ventilator’ may be the same in describing the product, but the individual performance and life value of the product will be quite something else.
+This is where the design of the roof ventilator will dictate the efficiency of the hole in the roof.
+The word ‘ventilator’ may be the same in describing the product, but the individual performance of the product will be quite something else.

-It is said that, ‘In the land of the blind, the one eyed man is king’, and this industry has it’s share of misinformed and deceptive conduct albeit through ignorance.
+It is said that, ‘In the land of the blind, the one eyed man is king’, and this industry has it’s share of one eyed individuals either misinformed or using deceptive conduct.
+(Flim Flam)

-Of course the homeowner is also guilty of purchasing on the ”look at the quantity, never mind the quality’ disposition and then using cost to justify selection with the claim that all roof ventilators are the same.
+Of course the homeowner is also guilty of purchasing on the ”look at the quantity, never mind the quality’ disposition, using cost to justify selection, and telling themselves that all roof ventilators are the same.

 Then you get those comparing apples with bananas on the basis that it’s all fruit.

 The proverb, ‘you get what you pay for’, applies only too well in the ventilation industry, along with ‘fools are self made’